 UCSF is the appropriate home base for the project.
 It’s known worldwide as an institution that attacks biomedical problems with the kind of interdisciplinary zeal required to carry forward an effort this bold.
 And UCSF has made The Kidney Project a campus research priority.

 The need for a new kidney failure treatment option is great and growing, and the timeline therefore is ambitious.
-The Kidney Project team anticipates first-in-human clinical trials in 2020.
+The Kidney Project team anticipates first-in-human clinical trials in a couple of years.